Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 backend’ part of the Python Packaging User Guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/#choosing-a-build-backend).

-Over half of the packages using setuptools still rely on `setup.py`.
+Over half of the packages using setuptools still rely on declaring their metadata in `setup.py` only.
 People often manually write code to read version from a Python file, or description from a README file, even though newer setuptools can do that for them.
 Many packages declaring metadata in `setup.cfg`